sustainable chemistry and processes

 - Dynamic light scattering (DLS);

-The research group also has strong collaborative ties with The University of Oxford, Università Ca' Foscari in Venice, Italy (through Cotutelle student exchanges), CSIRO, James Cook University (Townsville), The School of Chemical and Biomolecular Engineering (USyd), Ignite Energy Resources, Licella, MBD, Alpha Chemicals and Energy Storage Australia (ESA).
+The research group also has strong collaborative ties with the University of Cambridge, the Institutes of Chemical Technology in Delft (The Netherlands) and Valencia (Spain), Université Pierre et Marie Curie, Paris VI, Università Ca' Foscari in Venice, Italy (through Cotutelle student exchanges), CSIRO, Australian National University, Monash University, James Cook University, The School of Chemical and Biomolecular Engineering (USyd), BHP-Billiton, Ignite Energy Resources, Licella, MBD, Alpha Chemicals and RedFlow.

 For further information, please contact: